CH-Huggins/Every-Class/README.md

 Added users table in database.
 Log in validation is working.
 Things to fix: The input display on the index
+        4:15 PM:
+        Users table was modified, now we are implementing uuid as our user's ID Index was fixed.

 # base-code (Read for install instructions)
 The foundation needed for a website to avoid repetition.